 Vietnam has become a top economic hub in Asia, leveraging its strategic location, low labor costs, and government reforms that lower operating expenses.
 The retail sector, in particular, has attracted international brands aiming to cut costs.
 With labor costs more affordable than in other countries, many of these companies are setting up factories in Vietnam to maximize their investments.

 Vietnam’s low operating costs result from investment-friendly policies, a supportive business environment, and low wages.
+Recent government initiatives aim to reduce business costs by at least 30% in 2025.
 This article explores how Vietnam’s labor costs attract global investors, covering operating expenses, labor trends, and tax incentives for manufacturers.

 Investing in Vietnam?
 Check out InCorp Vietnam’s Incorporation Services